jeffhowarth/eeprimer/lessons/global_oceans.md

 2. apply a _nominal palette_ to distinguish deep and shallow seas,
 3. add a _map key_ for nominal classes.

-After making the inset map, we then explore datasets that underlie the main map and produce a multi-year average of chlorophyl-a concentrations and sea surface temperatures.
+After making the inset map, we then explore datasets that underlie the main map and produce a multi-year average of chlorophyll-a concentrations and sea surface temperatures.
 To do this, we work through a couple of new methods:

 1. display the images with a _community palette_,
 2. add a _quantitative legend_.

-Finally, we will write and apply a function to generate seasonal images of chlorophyl-a concentrations and sea surface temperatures.
+Finally, we will write and apply a function to generate seasonal images of chlorophyll-a concentrations and sea surface temperatures.
 Then we will aim to connect these mapped patterns to global [ocean circulation](https://ugc.berkeley.edu/background-content/ocean-circulation/) and [atmospheric circulation](https://ugc.berkeley.edu/background-content/atmospheric-circulation/) processes.

 ### Header